-Berry Hill Fire Tower/Finger Lakes Trail System is a 7.3 mile moderately trafficked point-to-point trail located near McDonough, NY that features a lake and is rated as moderate.
-The trail is primarily used for hiking, camping, birding, and cross country skiing and is accessible year-round.
+Berry Hill Fire Tower/Finger Lakes Trail System is a 12 mile moderately trafficked loop trail located near McDonough, New York that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash